mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 Let's see what we want from the score.
 First, the score should be updated every time a player merge blocks, and the number of points should be increased by the sum of values of blocks that were merged.
 So if the player merge two blocks with the number 8 on them, we should increase the score by 16 points.
-Second, when the current score start to exceed the best score, the best score should be updated accordingly.
+Second, when the current score starts to exceed the best score, the best score should be updated accordingly.

 Later, we'll add saving both scores in a storage and getting them from it – I'll describe the logic later.
 Now let's